What to Know about ICBC's Accident Benefits Changes

 - The reimbursement rate for reasonable and necessary travel to receive covered services or covered rehabilitation increases to 66 cents per kilometre.
 This is the same rate that ICBC pays health-care providers who travel to injured patients.

-The increases are to help address the increased costs of healthcare services.
+The increases are intended to help address the rising costs of healthcare services.

 What to know about ICBC’s no-fault system

-The provincial auto insurer provides care and recovery benefits to injured drivers, passengers, pedestrians, and cyclists, no matter who was at fault for the accident.
+The provincial auto insurer provides care and recovery benefits to injured drivers, passengers, pedestrians, and cyclists, no matter who was at fault for the accident, under B.C.’s ICBC no-fault insurance system.

 ICBC says this system has reduced legal costs.
-The transition to a care-based model has largely removed legal costs, contributed to savings for ICBC, and potentially lowered premiums for drivers.
+The transition to a care-based model has largely removed legal expenses, contributed to long-term savings, and helped stabilize auto insurance premiums for British Columbia drivers.

 What other changes is ICBC making?